 From the convention district, visitors can head in any direction and discover a vast world of activity.
 Just a few minutes south is Castleberry Hill, where the galleries and the public art scenes are cutting edge.
 Listed on the National Register of Historic Places, Castleberry Hill provides the perfect blend of eclectic artistry and city spirit.
 Join locals for the 2nd Friday ArtStroll — a free, self-guided tour of the community’s galleries and studios — or the Loft Tour, which highlights unique industrial spaces transformed into creative living quarters.
 For food, check out No Mas!
 Hacienda & Cantina, an eclectic emporium of authentic Mexican cuisine and handicrafts.
 Or, pull up a table at Paschal’s, the unofficial headquarters for civil rights activists in the 1960s.

 Downtown’s core pulses with energy.
-From inspiring attractions to playful experiences to the thrill of downtown sporting events, there’s always something going on.
+From inspiring attractions to playful experiences to the thrill of sporting events, there’s always something going on.
 Downtown is Atlanta’s main event.
 Come to play and to stay.

 Get to know Atlanta, and discover the best things to do around the city.